hackerb9/ugrep/README.md

 automatically use it to show an English gloss describing a character in the CJK (Chinese-Japanese-Korean) Ideographs region.

+Your OS may make it easy to install (e.g., `apt install unicode-data`).
+On other systems, you can do this

+    mkdir -p ~/.local/share/unicode
+    cd ~/.local/share/unicode
+    wget ftp://ftp.unicode.org/Public/UNIDATA/Unihan.zip
+    unzip Unihan.zip

 ### CJK example

 #### Example 1: Unicode code point